egorFiNE/ts/README.md

-# ts
+# Semantic search on "The Making of Modern Ukraine" by Tim Snyder

-Semantic search on "The Making of Modern Ukraine" by Tim Snyder
+Soon.